tc39/test262/INTERPRETING.md

     [HostGetImportMetaProperties](https://tc39.github.io/ecma262/#sec-hostgetimportmetaproperties)
     must set the following properties on every `import.meta` object:

-    - `instanceId` -- a non-negative integer, starting at `0` and incrementing by `1` for each call to the hook.
-The counter resets for each new test.
     - `moduleId` -- a string.
 The host's registry key for the module.
       For modules created via `$262.createModuleSource(sourceText, id)`,
       this must be the `id` that was passed.
 For file-based modules, the